zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 ![Reply to Zapier Integration Issue](https://cdn.zappy.app/a5808bdc70214728d0eac9f569f2d2e7.png)

 Whenever a new issue is added or updated, Zapier will log it in the _Bugs & Feature Requests_ page of your app's Zapier Developer Platform page.
 You can reply to the Zapier team about the issue there, or reply to the notification email to add a response to the issue.
-If you prefer syncing and managing issues from your own issue-tracking tools (such as Jira or Trello), you can create Zaps to do so using Zapier Issue Manager.
-[Learn more and request access to Zapier Issue Manager here.](https://platform.zapier.com/partners/zim)
+If you prefer syncing and managing issues from your own issue-tracking tools (such as Jira or Trello), you can create Zaps to do so using [Zapier Issue Manager](https://platform.zapier.com/partners/zim).

 Issue notifications are automatically sent to all confirmed Administrators and Collaborators on the integration team.
 If an Administrator or Collaboroator is listed as `Invitation Pending`, they will need to accept the invite before they start to receive issue notifications.